peterhinch/micropython-async/v3/docs/THREADING.md

 lock should be used.

-Locking is recommended where the producer runs in a different thread from `uasyncio`.
+Locking is recommended where the producer runs in a different thread from `asyncio`.
 However the consumer might hold the lock for some time: in the first sample it will take time for the scheduler to execute the `process()` call, and the call itself will take time to run.
 In cases where the duration of a lock is problematic a `ThreadSafeQueue` is more appropriate than a locked